Care Providers/Guardians must read this page and submit their acknowledgment, name, signature, and date below.

 In an authentic Montessori environment, we use an educational method that supports and addresses the nature of the child.
 The heart of the child is not a theoretical construct, but it is based upon Maria Montessori's detailed and lengthy observation of the child.

 Maria Montessori believed that all children are born intelligent; they simply learn in different ways and progress at their own pace.
-The Montessori approach to education is consciously designed to recognize and address different learning styles.
+The Montessori approach to education is intentionally designed to recognize and accommodate diverse learning styles.

 Ages